renzexuan2002-lang/multiple-imputation-mice-R/README.md

 1. Download the ESS Round 11 Hungary data from the [ESS website](https://ess.sikt.no/en/country/321b06ad-1b98-4b7d-93ad-ca8a24e8788a/hu/) and place `ESS country data - HU.sav` in your working directory
 2. Open `MI code.R` in RStudio
-3. Run the script top to bottom (install packages if prompted)
+3. Required packages will be installed automatically if not already present.
 4. Output files will be saved in your working directory